 - Contractor nameGreenPlay LLC (now BerryDunn, effective Jan 1, 2022)

 The Parks and Community Services Department has been gathering community input and working to update our Parks, Recreation and Open Space (PROS) Plan.
 We are in the final stages of the process.
-City Councilreviewed the PROS Plan at their study session on June 7, 2022.
-Staff and BerryDunn are integrating feedback and will return to City Council later this summer for adoption.
+City Council will review the final draft of the PROS Plan at their August 3, 2022 meeting.

 What is the PROS Plan?